Roshanell/Memowise/README.md

 ## Memowise

-Memowize is an application that aims to streamline the learning process for students and reduce the time, effort, and workload of teachers when working to create new study materials
+Memowise is an application that aims to streamline the learning process for students and reduce the time, effort, and workload of teachers when working to create new study materials

 Link to project: COMING SOON